 There are no monsters in real-life, right?
 No ghosts, vampires or werewolves?
 So to avoid being laughed at some supernatural writers choose to go down the psychological route.

-Like, for instance, in the short story I have just read called “Green Tea,” written by Irish author Joseph Sheridan Le Fanu (and greatly enjoyed – find the text here.)
+As is the case, for instance, in the short story “Green Tea,” written by Irish author Joseph Sheridan Le Fanu (text here.)

 In the tale – first published in Charles Dicken’s magazine All the Year Round in 1869 – Jennings, an English clergyman, is haunted by a small spectral monkey that is invisible to everyone else.

-1) Jennings is given to excessive consumption of green tea whilst
+1) Jennings is given to excessive consumption of green tea.

-2) obsessively reading books on paganism into the early hours.
+2) Whilst drinking the hot beverage Jennings obsessively reads books on paganism – into the early hours.

-1) The story is called “Green Tea” – indicating that substance’s central role in the tale.
-At the time it was published British tea-drinking had grown massively in popularity -but there was still a mistrust of oriental tea growers and packagers – who were often accused of adulterating or contaminating the product.
+When Le Fanu’s tale was published tea-drinking had become popular in Britain.
+But there was still a mistrust of oriental tea growers and packagers – particularly those involved with green tea – who were often accused of adulterating or contaminating the product.
 It’s foreign-ness makes the reverend’s favourite beverage suspiciously exotic – and dangerous.

-As for 2) the pagan books – Hesselius admits he shares Jennings (at the time relatively novel) interest in non-Christian books – so it hardly seems a reason for life-destroying delusions.
+As for the second reason, a fondness for “pagan” books – Hesselius admits he shares his patient’s (at the time relatively novel) interest in non-Christian philosophy.
+So reading them hardly seems a reason for the poor man’s life-destroying delusions.